MikeWilbert/pyTurb/docs/docs_pyTurb_old.md

  <img width="720" height="720" src="./../images/step_0960.jpg" alt="Girl in a jacket">

-Above we see a simulation produced with *pyTurb*.
-It has a resolution of 1024 points in each spatial direction.
+Above we see a simulation produced with *pyTurb* with a resolution of 1024 points in each spatial direction.
+Shown is the vorticity field forced from rest at a wavenumber of $k_f = 20$.
 For the shown 80 turn over times it took about 75 seconds on a A100 Nvidia GPU.
-It shows 2-dimensional turbulence forced from rest at a wavenumber of $k_f = 20$.

 ## pyTurb

+In this section we describe how to run a simulation with *pyTurb*.

 ### Download